rust-lang/this-week-in-rust/drafts/2017-03-07-this-week-in-rust.md

 # Crate of the Week

-This week's crate of the week is [nalgebra](https://crates.io/crates/nalgebra), a linear algebra library in and for Rust.
+This week's crate of the week is [cargo-fuzz](https://crates.io/crates/cargo-fuzz), a cargo subcommand to run libfuzz on your code.
 Thanks to [nasa42](https://users.rust-lang.org/users/nasa42) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!